-Strand: Communicating meaning in [Langu rage] Years 5-6 Sub-strand: Interacting in [Language] Content descriptions Students learn to: Content elaborations This may involve students: initiate and sustain modelled exchanges in familiar contexts related to students' personal worlds and learning environment AC9L2F6C01 describing oneself in relation to aspects of school and home life, for example, discussing cultural traditions such as celebrations, sporting activities, things they like to do with their families describing others and talking about roles and responsibilities within their culture or describing characteristics valued in their community 3. asking and answering questions to describe people, animals, and objects based on color, size, number, and location, for example, describing animals found in their region sharing and reflecting on learning experiences, using visual aids to support discussions, for example, sharing about visits to culturally significant sites or participating in community activities specific to their cultural background, if appropriate showing interest and respect for others by expressing praise and encouragement, for example, appreciating cultural performances or recognising accomplishments within their cultural context discussing plans using appropriate sentence structures, for example, events they plan to participate in such as recycling water and using this language to explain to Elders and/or community members engaging in face-to-face or online conversations and discussions, sharing viewpoints on shared interests, for example, exchanging opinions about issues in daily life 8. practicing language skills for classroom interactions for example, practicing how to ask the teacher for help, or checking if their pronunciation is correct, for example, asking How do I say this? or saying Please speak slowly in [Language] expressing feelings in [Language] in response to teacher questions, for example, how they are feeling about the workload or level of difficulty apologising and expressing concern, respect and sympathy to friends and family members, for example, apologising for a mistake or understanding and responding appropriately to someone experiencing Sorry Business participate in activities that involve planning and negotiating with others, using language that expresses information, preferences and ideas
+Strand: Communicating meaning in [Langua age] Years 5-6 Sub-strand: Interacting in [Language] Content descriptions Students learn to: Content elaborations This may involve students: initiate and sustain modelled exchanges in familiar contexts related to students' personal worlds and learning environment describing oneself in relation to aspects of school and home life, for example, discussing cultural traditions such as celebrations, sporting activities or things they like to do with their families such as harvesting of the first fruit as a family celebration AC9LRF6C01 describing others and talking about roles and responsibilities within their culture or describing characteristics valued in their community asking and answering questions to describe people, animals, and objects based on color, size, number, and location, for example, discussing traditional clothing styles or describing unique animals found in their cultural region sharing and reflecting on learning experiences, using visual aids to support discussions, for example, sharing about visits to culturally significant sites or participating in community activities specific to their cultural background, if appropriate showing interest and respect for others by expressing praise and encouragement, for example, appreciating cultural performances or recognising accomplishments within their cultural context 6. engaging in face-to-face or online conversations and discussions, sharing viewpoints on shared interests, for example, exchanging opinions about issues in daily life practicing language skills for classroom interactions for example, practicing how to ask the teacher for help, or checking if their pronunciation is correct, for example, asking How do I say this? or saying Please speak slowly in [Language] expressing feelings in [Language] in response to teacher questions, for example, how they are feeling about the workload or level of difficulty apologising and expressing concern, respect and sympathy to friends and family members, for example, apologising for a mistake or recognising own role in Sorry Business, if appropriate participate in activities that involve planning and negotiating with others, using language that expresses information, preferences and ideas interacting with Elders, community members and teachers and following instructions/procedures, for example, making a tool or preparing food from the garden